Piletskii-Oleg/chunkfs/README.md

 When a file is created or opened with write access, a `chunker` must be provided by the user to split the data in chunks.

-Add the following dependency to your `Cargo.toml`:
+To use it in your code, add the following dependency to your `Cargo.toml`:

 ```toml
 [dependencies]